 The AWRC is effectively providing the residents and business with a local Adelaide rubbish dump option, avoiding costly travel out to remote landfill destinations.

 Landfill is essentially a large hole in the ground.
-The final destination for non-recyclable waste.
-It is often colloquially referred to as a rubbish dump or garbage dump.
+It is the final destination for non-recyclable waste when all recycling options have been exhausted and there is no other alternative.
+It is often colloquially known as a rubbish dump or garbage dump.

-Rubbish is dumped, and managed into the hole with machinery when all recycling options have been exhausted, and there is no other alternative.
-The Waste is bulldozed and compressed as much as possible.
-Anaerobic processes in the decomposition of waste in landfills generate emissions which can be harmful to the environment, much like the vehicles used to transport the waste.
-Landfill Waste can take many years to decompose and can produce noxious gases for decades.
+Rubbish is dumped and managed into the hole with earth moving machinery.
+The Waste is bulldozed and compressed as much as possible and covered.
+The decomposition of waste in landfills is an anaerobic process and thus generates emissions which can be harmful to the environment, much like the vehicles used to transport the waste.
+Landfill Waste can take many years to decompose and can emit noxious gases for decades.

-For more information, feel free to call the Adelaide Waste and Recycling Centre on 08 8295 5077
+For more information, feel free to call the Adelaide Waste and Recycling Centre at 08 8295 5077.